 #define STKEVENT_TIMER 0

 #define STKEVENT_ETHERNET 1

+#define STKEVENT_ETHERNET 1

 #define STKEVENT_SERIAL 2

+#define STKEVENT_LINKUP 3

+#define STKEVENT_LINKUP 4

 '''

 There are two parts to the structure, a Semaphore handle and an array of events.
 Each driver signals an event by setting a flag in the EventCode[] array for its event type, and then optionally signaling the event semaphore.
 The semaphore is only signaled when the driver detects an interrupt condition.
 If the event is detected during driver polling (either periodic polling or constant in the case of a polling only driver), the event is set, but the semaphore is not signaled.